erlang-lager/lager/README.md

 This metadata is also persistent across processes.

-**IMPORTANT**: Since you can calling functions, be aware that using these could have an impact on your logging performance depending on what the call will need to do.
+**IMPORTANT**: Since this feature relies on function calls injected at the point where a log message is emitted, your logging performance (ops/sec) will be impacted by what the functions you call do and how much latency they may introduce.

 Setting the truncation limit at compile-time